-Important issues associated with health and safety in Ellisfield Memorial Hall
+Important issues associated with Health and Safety in Ellisfield Memorial Hall

 Volunteers, hirers, contractors or tradesmen should not work alone on the property particularly if they are using ladders, chemicals or equipment that might pose a danger.
 When jobs are less risky, checks should be made.

 Minors under the age of 16 must be accompanied and supervised by a responsible adult at all times.
-In the event of children’s parties or activity groups, the hirer must inform the Management Committee of the adult to child ration and the age of the children attending.
+In the event of children’s parties or activity groups, the hirer must inform the Management Committee of the adult to child ratio and the age of the children attending.
 The Management Committee reserve the right to refuse hire of the hall if they believe this ratio is not sufficient.

 Children under the age of 12 are not permitted in the kitchen.
 This is to avoid the risk of scalds, burns, cuts and other injuries occurring.